 Over the last 15 years or so, the med

-Throughout the morning you get to share experiences with seasoned main board executives - CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations who between them reflect the key decision-makers involved in changing work practices.
+Smartworking Summits consider the impact of the changing nature of work and the intertwined roles of HR, IT, Property and Management Cultures.
+Throughout the morning you get to share experiences with seasoned main board executives CEOs, CFOs, COOs, CIOs, CHROs, and Group Property/FM Directors from major organisations who between them reflect the key decision-makers involved in changing work practices.

 Smartworking Summits are far removed from the dull 'run-of-the-mill' events - there's no presentations.
 Instead, you have closed-door discussions where everyone can participate.
 This dynamic environment allows you to engage with your peers in an informal and collegial setting.